spark-notebook/spark-notebook/docs/widgets_html.md

 val diagram = img() // default type and size diagram.url(new URL("http://ser.ver.add.ress/images/notebook.png)
 ```
-_note that the type of the image must correspond to the
+_note that the type of the image must correspond to the actual image type_

 #### Text output